 This article was originally posted on Encased in Steel on 29th January 2016.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 This is going to be a short article, presenting an ethical consideration.
 Some HEMA groups who study sabre have collected antique sabres, filed them down and blunted them for safety, and then have used these antiques for their training and sparring activities.
 Perhaps this was more common a decade ago than it is now, but every so often I come across references to the idea when people are discussing where to buy a good training sabre.